 A Minnesota mother is facing charges of child endangerment for failing to properly secure a child passenger restraint.
 Dashcam video captured the moment her 2-year old was ejected out of her vehicle and tumbled out of the back while strapped in a car seat.

-Shocked at the incident, Mock quickly got out of the vehicle and checked to see if the child was okay, reassuring her chest straps were on correctly.
+Shocked at the incident, Mock quickly got out of the vehicle and checked to see if the child was okay.
+He reassured her chest straps were on correctly.
 He then attempts to flag down the mother, as she drives away unaware the child had fallen out.

 Toddler Falls Out of Moving Vehicle